lixinW/ship-hats-docs/web-app-tutorial.md

   ```

-1. Discuss.
-Each method has its own pros and cons.
-The copy/fork method would require more manual maintenance while the inclusion method would mean that if the E2E template pipeline changes, your pipeline could be affected without your prior knowledge or notice.
-There is ongoing development of release management plans of the templates and compliance.
+>**Note:** Each of the above options has its own pros and cons.
+> - The copy/fork method would require more manual maintenance
+> - The inclusion method would mean that if the E2E template pipeline changes, your pipeline could be affected without prior knowledge or notice.

-2. Run:
+>There is ongoing development of release management plans of the templates and compliance.

+1. Run the following lines of code:

     ```
     git checkout master

     git merge origin/checkpoint-1/configure-e2e-template
     ```

-3. Observe that
+3. Observe that:
     * The E2E template files has been placed alongside with the Python webapp by whichever method specified, except for the inclusion method.

-* .gitlab-ci.yml has standard stages defined to build and deploy a web application.
+    * `.gitlab-ci.yml` has standard stages defined to build and deploy a web application.
 The stages are important for compliance to be applied later on. **Do not rename or change them.
-The definition of the jobs within may however be customised as and when it is needed.**
+You can, however, customise the definition of the jobs within as and when needed.**

-* Any customisation, like app-specific or language-dependent steps, are to be placed inside of the files BUILD/TEST/DEPLOY.gitlab-ci.yml as the E2E templates are designed to be language-agnostic.
-The variables section is also for users to fill up.
-All of which is covered either in E2E templates documentation or later on in this tutorial.
+    * Any customisation, such as app-specific or language-dependent steps, are to be placed inside of the files `BUILD/TEST/DEPLOY.gitlab-ci.yml` as the E2E templates are designed to be language-agnostic.
+You will also be required for fill up the variables section (All of the required details are covered either in E2E templates documentation or later on in this tutorial).

-* Observe the usage of modular templates in .gitlab-ci.yml.
-The wait for service to be up first before integration testing is leveraging [**wait-for-app-and-assert-text**](https://gts.gitlab-dedicated.systems/templates/ship-hats-templates/-/tree/main/templates#file-gitlab-ci-check-app-readinessyml) from SHIP-HATS Templates.
+    * Observe the usage of modular templates in `.gitlab-ci.yml`.
+The wait for service to be up first before integration testing is leveraging [wait-for-app-and-assert-text](https://gts.gitlab-dedicated.systems/templates/ship-hats-templates/-/tree/main/templates#file-gitlab-ci-check-app-readinessyml) from SHIP-HATS templates.
 The use of it takes away the complexity of bash development.
 You may find other templates useful as they are built to be modular and reusable with great care also given to security aspects.

-# Checkpoint 2 - Configure Build
+# Checkpoint 2 - Configure build

 We need to define the app-specific details such as how to build the webapp, which can be done in BUILD.gitlab-ci.yml file.